AyoubAchour94/suncrock-assignment/README.md

 * **Final Approach:**
 So at this point I m quite happy with result but just want to tweak the `getNthFib`.
 I went back to Wiki again and checked other formulas and found the `binet formula` to calculate `n-th fibonacci` `(F(n)= (φ^n - ψ^n)/SQRT(5))`.
 So, I just implemeted that instead of doing the `recursive` work.
 Other than that, It is still pretty much the same approach.
+> **Edit:** Silly mistake I forgot to convert distance from Km to m.

 ### Task2:
 * **1st Approach:**